Medical diffusion on a budget: Textual Inversion for medical image generation: Experiments

-In this section, we experiment with using synthetic data to train prostate cancer classification models on multi-modal prostate MRI.
+In this section, we experiment using synthetic data to train classification models on multi-modal prostate MRI, chest X-ray and histopathology images.
 Embeddings are trained on two sets of 100 cases, with only negative or only positive cases.
-With these embeddings, we generate up to 1000 cases for each class and use various combinations of real and synthetic data to train classification models.
-Results are shown in Table \ref{tab:auc_binary}, with the primary result being that augmenting the 200-case training set with 2000 synthesized cases leads to a 2\% improvement in AUC, from 0.78 to 0.80.
-Note that these 2000 synthesized cases are based on embeddings trained with the same 200-case set used to train the classification models.
-This shows that the generated cases actually add non-trivial variation to the data distribution and that the embedding does not simply reproduce training cases.
+With these embeddings, up to 1000 cases for each class are generated, and combinations of real and synthetic data are used to train classification models.
+Similar to before, we perform more extensive experiments with multi-modal prostate MRI.
+Results are shown in Table \ref{tab:auc_binary}, showing that for prostate MRI augmenting the 200-case training set with 2000 synthesized cases leads to a 2\% improvement in AUC, from 0.78 to 0.80.
+These 2000 synthesized cases are based on embeddings trained with the same 200-case set used to train the classification models.
+This shows that generated cases can add non-trivial variation to the data distribution and that the embedding does not simply reproduce training cases.
 Furthermore, models trained with only synthetic cases do not see a large drop in performance, indicating that the synthetic cases are diagnostically accurate.
-Finally, to confirm visual results from section \ref{sec: ti_settings}, classification models trained with synthetic cases generated with embeddings trained on 10 cases instead of 100 show a dramatic drop in performance.
-This confirms our finding in section \ref{sec: ti_settings} that more cases are needed for textual inversion for medical data.
+To confirm visual results from section \ref{sec: ti_settings}, classification models trained with synthetic cases generated with embeddings trained on 10 cases instead of 100 show a dramatic drop in performance.
+This confirms that more cases are needed for Textual Inversion on medical data.

+For cardiomegaly, however, including extra synthesized cases during training is hardly an added benefit.
+For histopathology, adding synthesized cases results in a performance drop of about 1\%, which may indicate that synthetic cases are less useful for improving models that already attain high performance.